Q42/gcp-sema/README.md

   --from-sema-schema-to-literals=config-schema.json \
   # extract key value from SeMa into literals
   --from-sema-literal=MY_APP_SECRET=MY_APP_SECRET_NEW \
   my-project

 $ sema add [project] [secret_name] \
   # optionally add zero or more labels
   --label key:value --label foo:bar
 ```

+## config-schema.json
+You may wonder what `config-schema.json` is.
+We have a convention to store a
+JSON structure with all configuration options of our application in the
+repository.
+We use the [Mozilla convict](https://github.com/mozilla/node-convict) format.

 ## Running a migration:
 See [WORKFLOW.md](./WORKLOW.md)